pinskylab/how_we_work/onboarding.md

 3. Add your information to the Pinsky Lab Members google document (in the Pinsky Lab Google Drive folder)/
 4. Read the [Lab Code of Conduct](https://docs.google.com/document/d/e/2PACX-1vSBKYZVmIAtyDjc7QiEbggeiVJmUmFw3P8Tf0HAB_VZuYMSzAQAR3CphP2bfrHWohW2oCDkDPFM7_oD/pub).
 5. Read the [Lab Data Management Policy](https://github.com/pinskylab/policies/blob/master/data-management.md).
-6. Write an [Independent Development Plan](https://myidp.sciencecareers.org)and share it with Malin.
+6. Write an [Independent Development Plan](https://myidp.sciencecareers.org) and share it with Malin.
 7. Download and begin to maintain a reference manager.
 We recommend Zotero, as the free software interfaces well with both Microsoft Word and Google Docs.
 Download Zotero and browser plugin [here](https://www.zotero.org/download/).
 8. When you are ready, sign up for a lab meeting this summer.
-The easiest way to find the schedule for lab meetings is to search Slack for "lab meeting" and the linked google file should pop up.
+The easiest way to find the schedule for lab meetings is to search Teams for "lab meeting" and the linked google file should pop up.

 Computing Resources
 -------------------